yurt-page/docs/README.md

 They developed the OpenWRT for their needs.

 #### prpl Foundation
-[prpl Foundation ](https://prplfoundation.org/) is an attempt to collaborate between network equipment manufactures and network providers to create an OpenWRT based platform and use it instead of unknown and unsecure routers firmware.
+[prpl Foundation ](https://prplfoundation.org/) is an attempt to collaborate between network equipment manufactures and network providers to create an OpenWrt based platform and use it instead of unknown and unsecure routers firmware.

 ### Site constructors
 MySpace was probably the first popular personal websites hosting.
 But all users made their own design that sometimes looks terrible.